 Extracorporeal Shock Wave Therapy

-This page explains about the use of extracorporeal shock wave therapy (ESWT) to treat achilles tendinopathy and plantar fasciitis.
+This page explains about the use of extracorporeal shock wave therapy (ESWT) to treat plantar fasciitis.
 It includes information on the benefits, risks and any alternative treatments, as well as what you can expect when you come to Fitter Feet for Life for treatment.

 If you have any further questions, please speak to the Podiatrist caring for you.

 What is Plantar Fasciopathy or Plantar Fasciitis?